peterzhukovsky/bayesian_learner/README.md

 Discrete implementation of a Bayesian learner with softmax that generates probability density functions for a given dataset, just like in the reversal_learning repository.
 Beta and kappa in the softmax are treated as discrete and negative log(PDF) is minimized to select the best fit parameters.
 BIC and pseudo-r2 values are also calculated.

 Please note that the marginalised likelihood of the data (for any set of parameters) is not included in the algorithm.

+An additional function needed to run the scripts is allcomb.m from https://uk.mathworks.com/matlabcentral/fileexchange/10064-allcomb-varargin.